Jayachandraorsu/spring-boot-demo/README.md

 **Spring Boot Demo APP using Java+SpringBoot+JPA+Hibernate**

-Requirements
-For building and running the application you need, Implement Rest endpoint to read file persist the data to Database(H2) using JPA+Hbernate, Implemnt endpoint to fetch data by orderid from data base Using JPA+Hbernate
+Requirement For building and running the Spring Boot Application, Implement Rest endpoint to read file persist the data to Database(H2) using JPA+Hbernate, Implemnt endpoint to fetch data by orderid from data base Using JPA+Hbernate